brennonshanks/professional_website/content/course/mol-sim/classical_mechanics.md

     W = \oint \mathbf{F_C} \cdot d\mathbf{r}
 \end{equation}

 \noindent where the symbol $\oint$ indicates that the path is closed.
-If this integral is zero, then the force $\mathbf{F_C}$ is called conservative. \textbf{Conservative forces} do not depend on the path that the particle takes; rather, they depend only on the initial and final points of the trajectory.
-We call work that only depends on the position of a particle with respect to some external potential the work done by the \textbf{potential energy},
+If this integral is zero, then the force $\mathbf{F_C}$ is called conservative.
+Conservative forces do not depend on the path that the particle takes; rather, they depend only on the initial and final points of the trajectory.
+We call work that only depends on the position of a particle with respect to some external potential the work done by the potential energy,

 \begin{equation}
     W_{A \rightarrow B} = \psi (\mathbf{r_A},\mathbf{r_B})